 The sudden loss of a loved one can leave you and your family with emotional devastation, as well as overwhelming pressure from medical bills, funeral expenses, and the loss of your loved one’s financial support.
 This is a chaotic, challenging, and confusing time for the surviving family.
 Serious legal mistakes can be made during this time of tragedy.

 You do not have to face these challenges alone.
 Sevenish Law Firm, P.C. can help.
 If another person’s negligent or intentional conduct caused the death of your loved one in Indianapolis, our attorneys can pursue a wrongful death claim or lawsuit.

 While you focus on getting through this difficult time, we can focus on seeking answers about your loved one’s passing and potential compensation.

-What Compensation Can a Family Expect?
+What Compensation Can a Family Pursue?

 In addition, the lawsuit itself is limited in terms of the type and amount of damages that may be awarded.
 The law mandates that the plaintiff cannot recover damages for a person’s grief, lost future earning potential, or award compensation meant to punish the defendant.
 However, they may recover compensation for:

 - Loss of love and companionship that may not exceed $300,000

 Wrongful death cases in Indianapolis, therefore, are extremely limited in the ways and means by which a plaintiff can recover damages.
 Still, this compensation can provide some level of comfort and closure to the family of the victim.
 Our personal injury lawyers can review your options during this difficult time and pursue the parties responsible for compensation.